Skip to Content

 The Roths hired a landscape architect to repurpose the historic building, thus creating the first adaptive reuse project in the United States.

-Now a historic landmark, Ghirardelli Square is the protected home of Ghirardelli retail stores and several restaurants, bars, and a hotel.
+Now a historic landmark, Ghirardelli Square is the protected home of Ghirardelli retail stores, several restaurants, bars, and a hotel.

-While here, be sure to check out the Original Ghirardelli Ice Cream and Chocolate Shop to view the chocolate manufacturing equipment.
+While here, check out the Original Ghirardelli Ice Cream and Chocolate Shop to view the chocolate manufacturing equipment.

 Don’t be surprised if the smells overtake you and force you to buy an incredible ice cream sundae or a decadent salted caramel hot chocolate!